superccl/little-lemon-backend-capstone/readme.md

 2. Make a POST request to /auth/token/login

 Alternatively, you can use `python manage.py createsuperuser` and do anything via the admin panal.

+Please configure the MySQL database:
+1. Create the database with the name mentioned in `settings.py` file
+2. Change the password to match your database password